 - Is the difference between the reviews clinically important — i.e., would they cause you to make a different clinical decision? (e.g., is the direction of the effect similar, even if the size of the effect differs?)

 - Are the reviews asking the same question?
 They might actually be looking at different aspects of a similar question: for example, they may be looking at different subgroups within a population, different outcomes, or different related interventions (e.g., different drugs in a drug class, or different psychological treatment protocols).
-In this case you should look at which review is most relevant to your particular question.

 - Do the reviews identify the same or different primary studies?
 This will depend on the reviews’ search methods, their inclusion criteria, and also when they carried out the search.
-If the reviews identified different RCTs, think about why this was.
+Before drawing any conclusions, check the primary data the reviews analyse.
+If the reviews identified different studies, think about why this was.

 - If there are very few data available to answer the clinical question, you might choose to consider all the systematic reviews found.

 - If the reviews identify the same RCTs, but an older review has superior methods to a more recent review, (e.g., it performs an appropriate and clinically useful meta-analysis or provides additional data on the RCTs while the later review does not), it might be appropriate to consider all reviews, taking into account the higher quality methods of the older review.

 - If the reviews come to different conclusions and the difference is not explained by the addition of material subsequent to the older review, or by superior methods in the later review, it might be helpful to consider both reviews and also attempt to think about possible explanations for the difference in conclusions.

 - If the studies retrieved by the reviews are the same, but the reviews performed different analyses (of outcomes or populations), it might be useful to consider both reviews and the overlap between them.